 Our step-by-step guide to how to play Pictures board game.
 This visual clue giving party game won the prestigious 2020 Spiel des Jahres award which is given to the best general board game of the year.
 This is a tremendous group game that really gets the creative juices flowing.
 Pictures seems like a cross between Pictionary and Codenames but is refreshingly different from either.
 With so many options on how to convey clues, syncing up logic and reasoning is way more difficult than you would ever imagine.

-FOR MORE: Buy Pictures
+FOR MORE: Buy Pictures on Amazon

 HOW TO PLAY PICTURES – WHAT IS IT?